Loading...

 On the Data sources tab, click on Create a spatial data source.

 Select Data file.
 The selection interface offers two choices: New File, to upload a data file to JMap Cloud and Existing File, to select files that are already on JMap Cloud.
-See Uploading Files for more information.
+See for more information.

 If you are creating the data source from a new file, in the New File tab select the data file to upload.
 Because typically a vector spatial dataset is made up of multiple files, you must combine them into a single .zip format file.
 Compression is not necessary for uploading raster data files unless you want to upload multiple files that will make up a mosaic dataset.
 In this case you must combine them in a single .zip format file.
 If you are creating the data source from files that already exist on JMap Cloud, select them in the Existing File tab.

 Configure the SDS settings.
 When you select a new file, before displaying the settings configuration window JMap Cloud analyzes the file's metadata in order to identify the format, the type of data it contains, it coordinate reference system (CRS), geographic extent and other metadata.
 When you select an existing file, JMap Cloud has already performed this analysis (and the conversion in the case of raster type files) and the configuration window is displayed directly.
 The settings to configure vary depending on the data type format.
-The File settings section details them.
+The section details them.

 Add a description of the SDS and tags that may be useful for filtering data sources.
 You can create new labels by entering the text in the Tags field.